-Great Expectations Program
+o Great Expectations Program

-The VCCS Great Expectations Project provides transitional support to teens in foster care to help them complete high school and gain access to a community college education.
+The VCCS Great Expectations Program provides transitional support to youth in foster care to help them complete high school and gain access to a community college education.
 The goal is to provide education and employment opportunities to improve the likelihood of life success for foster youth.